101 Best Comfort Food Classics

 Recipe: Baked Potato Soup

 A thick and creamy baked potato soup is perfectly ideal for cold winter days.
 Pile on your favorite baked potato toppings, like cheddar cheese, cooked and crumbled bacon, sliced green onions, and a dollop of sour cream.
 Rich mashed potatoes serve as the base for this creamy baked potato soup.
-Flavored with sharp minced garlic, sweet onion, butter, and savory chicken bouillon, this heart-warming comfort soup comes together in less than an hour.
+Flavored with onion, butter, ground white pepper, and milk, this heart-warming comfort soup comes together in less than an hour.
 Make a big pot, and freeze the rest for an easy weeknight meal.
-To complete the meal, serve this baked potato soup with a baguette for dipping, like this easy shrimp-and-pesto baguette.
+To complete the meal, serve this baked potato soup with a roll for dipping, like our easy Yeast Roll.

 Classic Strawberry Shortcake